marcusfrdk/click-extended/docs/concepts/CHILD_NODE.md

 This library supports mixed environments for running the methods, so even if your function is not asynchronous, the handler can still run asynchronously.

+Inside the handler, you have full freedom or validating it the way you want, in other words, you can return whatever you want (modify the chain) and raise whatever exception you want (caught and displayed with the exception of `SystemExit`, `KeyboardInterrupt`, and `GeneratorExit`).
+However, the context is immutable but does expose helper methods as well as an internal data store for nodes to share state, [read more about the context](./CONTEXT.md).

 #### Decorator

 There are two ways of using your new shiny child node, either by directly- or indirectly (recommended) using it.